cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 ## Running Managers and Workers

-We begin by running a simple but complete example of a Work Queue application.
+This section makes use of a simple but complete exmample of a Work Queue manager application to demonstrate various features.
-After trying it out, we will then show how to write a Work Queue application from scratch.

-First, download the example file for the language of your choice:
+Donload the example file for the language of your choice:

   * Python: [work_queue_example.py](examples/work_queue_example.py)
   * Perl: [work_queue_example.pl](examples/work_queue_example.pl)
   * C: [work_queue_example.c](examples/work_queue_example.c)

+### Language Specific Setup

+Before running the ication, you may need some additional setup, depending on the language in use:

+#### Python Setup

+If you installed via Conda, then no further setup is needed.

-If you are using the Python example and did *not* install via Conda, then set `PYTHONPATH` to include the Python modules in cctools:
+If you are running a Python application and did *not* install via Conda, then you will need to set the `PYTHONPATH` to point to the cctools installation, like this:

 ```sh
 # Note: This is only needed if not using Conda: